The Immigrant's Criminal Defense Attorney

 Assault and Violent Crimes

 Most criminal defense attorneys focus on one thing: the best possible outcome in criminal court.
 That might mean a plea deal with no jail time — a win by criminal law standards.
 But for immigrants, that same plea can trigger automatic deportation.
 It's not enough to win in criminal court.
-You need to win in both systems.
+You need to win in both.

 Crime Involving Moral Turpitude (CIMT) Analysis

 We analyze every charge to determine whether it qualifies as a CIMT under immigration law.
 These determinations often depend on the specific language of the statute, not just the name of the offense.
-A skilled crimmigration attorney knows how to argue a charge doesn't meet the CIMT definition — or how to negotiate a plea to a non-CIMT offense.
+A skilled crimmigration attorney knows how to argue that a charge doesn't meet the CIMT definition — or how to negotiate a plea to a non-CIMT offense.

 Aggravated Felony Prevention